LordBrim/thesis/README.md

   - [x] Line charts for total donations and requests.
   - [x] Bar charts for event donations.
 - [x] Create a button for admin, request blood unit transfers from another hospital.

+## Redesign

+- [ ] Update UI for filing a request at file a request screen.
+- [ ] Redesign modal for maps screen when a location is selected.

 ## Random Bug Fixes